Basic starter kitchen needs list

 Or you may wish to purchase specifically designed knives individually.
 There is so much choice out there and as I said earlier, a knife choice and preference is very personal.
 Check out some of the beautiful knives below.

-This knife is made of reliable and strong German steel.
-Even if you buy your bread sliced, you will still need a bread knife at some point – when you are cutting the French bread for your cheese fondu, for example.
-Or cutting some homemade bread.SAKEN Bread Knife – 10 inch serrated
+Even if you buy your bread sliced, you will still need a bread knife at some point – when you are cutting the French bread for your cheese fondu, or for cutting your Irish Wheaten.
+This is another beauty.

-This is also a useful knife for cutting through steaks, sausage, bread or fruits.ZELITE INFINITY Serrated Utility Knife 5.5″
+You may also find use for a general utlity knife like this one.
+This serated knife is a useful knife for cutting through steaks, sausage, bread or fruits.ZELITE INFINITY Serrated Utility Knife 5.5″

 When you have your expensive kitchen knives you need to keep them sharp.
 I used to sharpen my older knives on a grinder in my workshop, which I know is not really the way to do it.
-So I have recently bought one of these whetstones:Whetstone Knife Sharpening Stone
+So I have recently bought one of these whetstones to do the job properly.Whetstone Knife Sharpening Stone

 To accompany your knives you need a cutting board (at least one).
 We have about 4 or 5 that we use regularly, as two may be in the dishwasher as we prepare the next meal.
 What you choose is also personal.